 What distinguishes sarcasm from lying is that the listener must know the speaker doesn’t mean it, otherwise they’ll take it serious and no sarcasm can be conveyed.
 So, knowing the speaker’s real meaning is key to recognising sarcasm, and computers are bad at understanding meaning, so this should be hard, right?
 Except – the requirement here is just to know it.

-One can meet this requirement by knowing the common knowledge that a sarcastic statement contradicts, or by knowing the speaker’s real opinion beforehand, as acquaintances often do.
+One can meet this requirement by knowing the common knowledge that the sarcastic statement contradicts, or by knowing the speaker’s real opinion beforehand, as acquaintances often do.
 Enter sentiment analysis, an A.I. technique that estimates opinion by running one’s words by a database of values.
 The word “terrible” has a negative value and “love” has a positive value for instance.
-Sentiment analysis is often used by commercial companies to analyse the positivity of customer reviews.
+Sentiment analysis is often used commercially to analyse the positivity of customer reviews.
 One of its known blind spots is when positive words are meant sarcastically, but as I will show, sentiment analysis can also be used to detect the very sarcasm that plagues it.

 Sarcasm in a day